 Chinese New Year is the most important festival in China – a literal translation is that it is the Spring Festival and the start of a new Zodiac year.
 Houses are cleaned out for a fresh start and entrances to the home decorated with red decorations that signify “good fortune” or “happiness”, “wealth”, and “longevity”.
 As general guide, Chinese New Year crafts are all about the auspicious colour Red, the colour of wealth Gold and Dragons – plus the 12 animals of the Zodiac.
 2012 is the year of the Dragon.. so let’s see what we have!

-Chinese New Year 2018 is the Year of the DOG!
-We love Dogs and we love Dog Crafts for Kids.. so if you need some DOG DIY inspiration – hop over here now:
+Chinese New Year 2019 is the Year of the PIG (or the Wild Boar to be more precise)!
+We love Pigs and we love Pig Crafts for Kids.. so if you need some Pig DIY inspiration – hop over here now:

 Chinese New Year Crafts for Kids